 The Grand Opening of Gordon Ramsay’s Street Burger

-The first Street Burger restaurant opened recently close to St Paul’s Cathedral, and was followed quickly by outlets in Charing Cross Road and Covent Garden London.
+The first Street Burger restaurant opened recently close to St Paul’s Cathedral.
+Gordon Ramsay quickly opened additional Street Burger locations in Charing Cross Road and Covent Garden London.

 Two more outlets have already opened outside London, at Woking and Reading.
 Newly announced is its biggest restaurant to date located in The O2 entertainment district.